dlwicksell/nodem/README.md

 ```

 Nodem supports a feature called auto-relink, which will automatically relink a
-routine object containing any function or procedure called by the 'function' or
+routine object containing any function or procedure called by the `function` or
-'procedure' API.
+`procedure` API.
 By default auto-relink is off.
 You can enable it in one of four
 ways.
 First, you can pass it as a property of the JavaScript object argument
-which is passed to the 'function' or 'procedure' API directly, with a value of
+which is passed to the `function` or `procedure` API directly, with a value of
 true, or any non-zero number.
 This will turn on auto-relink just for that call.
-You can also disable it, by setting 'autoRelink' to false, or 0, if it was
+You can also disable it, by setting `autoRelink` to false, or 0, if it was
 already enabled by one of the global settings, e.g.

 ```javascript